If you’re looking for ways to thrive as a Christian nurse in today’s dynamic healthcare environment, you’re in good company.

 On top of this physician deficit, there is also a shortage of nurses in the United States.

-Nationwide demand and an increased aging population has led to many opportunities in nursing, including a projected growth rate of 7% by 2029.
+Nationwide demand and an increasingly aging population have led to many opportunities in nursing, including a projected growth rate of 7% by 2029.

 On top of global health outbreaks like the coronavirus, possibly becoming more common, and growing economic disparities nationwide, nurses are needed more than ever to care for vulnerable and underserved populations.